EAAMO/conference2025/content/eaamo_at_a_glance_24/index.md

 **Sponsors**

 The success of ACM EAAMO ‘24 was made possible by the generous support of many sponsoring organizations.
-We are especially grateful to:
-ACM SIGecom and SIGAI
+We are especially grateful to the ACM Special Interest Groups on Artificial Intelligence and on Economics and Computation for their continued support.
+We are grateful to all of our sponsors and supporting organizations:
 - Consejo Potosino de Ciencia y Tecnología (COPOCYT)
 - Harvard David Rockefeller Center for Latin American Studies (DRCLAS)
 - University Center for International Studies (UCIS) & Responsible Data Science (RDS), University of Pittsburgh